-KMAT Exam Pattern 2018 - The exam pattern of KMAT 2018 is laid down by Karnataka Private Post Graduate Colleges Association (KPPGCA).
+KMAT Exam Pattern 2018 - Karnataka Private Post Graduate Colleges Association (KPPGCA) has laid down the KMAT 2018 exam pattern.
 As per the KMAT exam pattern 2018, the entrance exam is conducted in offline, or paper-pencil mode.
-KMAT will be held on July 22 for candidates seeking admission to MBA programmes in the B-schools of Bangalore and Karnataka.
+KMAT was held on August 5 for candidates seeking admission to MBA programmes in the B-schools of Bangalore and Karnataka.
 According to the prescribed KMAT 2018 exam pattern, the test will comprise of 120 multiple choice questions (MCQ’s) divided into three sections of different topics.
 With the help of KMAT exam pattern 2018, candidates will have a better understanding of the marking scheme, exam syllabus, question paper pattern, etc. Also, test takers will know what to expect from KMAT and be able to prepare in a much professional and structured way.
 In this article by Careers360, test takers will find complete information pertaining to KMAT 2018 exam pattern including marking scheme, exam centres and more.

-Candidates who satisfy the eligibility criteria and successfully register themselves for the KMAT by submitting the KMAT application form 2018 before July 10, 2018 and paying the examination fee would be allowed to sit for the entrance exam.
+Candidates who satisfy the eligibility criteria and successfully had to register themselves for the KMAT by submitting the application form before July 25, 2018, and paying the examination fee.
+The admit card of KMAT 2018 was available for download online from August 3, 2018.
+Candidates could download the same from the official website.

 KMAT Exam Pattern 2018